middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/deg-prgms-proj.md

 Independent study courses (0500 and above) do not qualify for distribution requirements.

 Students must take at least one course in seven of eight academic categories described below.
 Single courses can be listed with two distribution categories.
 A student may count a single course in no more than one academic category requirement.
-Courses taken under the Pass/D/Fail option may not be used to satisfy distribution, College Writing, First Year Seminar, or cultures and civilizations requirements.
+Courses taken under the Pass/D/Fail option (before Fall 2022) or the Credit/No-Credit option (Fall 2022 or later) may not be used to satisfy distribution, College Writing, First Year Seminar, or cultures and civilizations requirements.

 **1\.
 Academic Categories**